kolesa-team/servicectx/README.md

 ### Advantages

-* A simple format. `x-service-{SERVICE_NAME}-{OPTION}` is trivially parsed in any programming language (if your services are written in other languages).
+* A simple option format. `x-service-{SERVICE_NAME}-{OPTION}` is trivially parsed in any programming language (if your services are written in other languages).
+* Can be used with [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-go) or [OpenTracing](https://github.com/opentracing/opentracing-go).
 * No external dependencies.

 ### Limitations

 * Service names in `x-service-{SERVICE_NAME}-{OPTION}` must not contain `-` sign (which is used as a separator).
-The header format is not configurable for the sake of simplicity.
+The format is not configurable for the sake of simplicity.
-* Only HTTP protocol and standard go library is supported.
-However, it is easy to add support for, say, `grpc` protocol or `fasthttp` webserver.
 * The library can't "un-hardcode" your project configuration automagically.
 Overriding some options (such as URLs) per request is trivial in application code, and some (like database hosts) is not.
 * Clearly, accepting configuration from arbitrary headers is a security violation.
 An application code is responsible for disabling this functionality in production.